AEADataEditor/replication-template-development/REPLICATION.md

 ## SUMMARY

 > INSTRUCTION: The Data Editor will fill this part out.
 It will be based on any [REQUIRED] and [SUGGESTED] action items that the report makes a note of.

+> INSTRUCTION: The next line CLOSES the summary.

+In assessing compliance with our [Data and Code Availability Policy](https://www.aeaweb.org/journals/policies/data-code), we have identified the following issues, which we ask you to address:

 ### Action Items (manuscript)